-The Accreditation Council on Graduate Medical Education (ACGME) requires in the common program requirements (VI.C) that "faculty and residents must be educated to recognize the signs of fatigue and sleep deprivation and must adopt and apply policies to prevent and counter it potential negative effects on patient care and learning."
+The Accreditation Council on Graduate Medical Education (ACGME) requires in the common program requirements that "faculty and residents must be educated to recognize the signs of fatigue and sleep deprivation and must adopt and apply policies to prevent and counter it's potential negative effects on patient care and learning."

-At the center of these requirements is the safety of patients and resident physician well being.
-Examples of such policies include, but may not be limited to, duty hour requirements such as a maximum of 80 duty hours per week, in-house call no more frequently than one in three nights, a minimum of one 24-hour period off each week, a minimum of 10 hours free between consecutive duty periods, and limited hours per duty session.
+At the center of these requirements is the safety of patients and resident physician well-being.
+Examples of such policies include, but may not be limited to, duty hour requirements such as a maximum of 80 duty hours per week, in-house call no more frequently than one in three nights, and a minimum of one 24-hour period off each week.